camptocamp/c2cgeoportal/doc/developer/development_procedure.rst

 main developer is not present it should serve the project not the developers.

+To notify that it's merged the main developer will add a message in the pull request.

 To be clean the main developer delete the branch to escape to have too many branches ``git branch origin :<branch_name>``.